Leaked Conversation Between Anthony Davis, LeBron James Goes Viral

 A leaked conversation between Los Angeles Lakers superstars LeBron James and Anthony Davis had the internet buzzing on Tuesday, with the clip showing the close off-court friendship between the two.

-Davis was playing video games with Lakers teammate Dennis Schroder on a stream when James FaceTime him to check in.
+Davis was playing video games with Lakers teammate Dennis Schroder on a stream when James FaceTime called to check in.

 “What’s the word,” Davis asks James in the recording, which drew more than a million views within a day.